hsigeman/findZX/README.md

 If it was not, the trimming settings can be changed in the configuration file (config/config.yaml).
 If it was, start the pipeline again using the normal command (as above):

-    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml --cores 1 -R all -k --use-conda
+    snakemake -s workflow/findZX{-synteny} --configfile config/config.yml --cores 1 -R all -k --use-conda

 ***

-## Basic usage - Configure XYZWfinder to your own dataset <a name="usage"></a>
+## Basic usage - Configure findZX to your own dataset <a name="usage"></a>

-If you haven't already done so, please take a look at the [previous section](#test) where all steps required to run XYZWfinder is explained.
-There, you can also take a look at the format of the [configuration file](#test_config) and [unit file](#units) needed for XYZWfinder to run.
+If you haven't already done so, please take a look at the [previous section](#test) where all steps required to run findZX is explained.
+There, you can also take a look at the format of the [configuration file](#test_config) and [unit file](#units) needed for findZX to run.

 If you want to see additional examples of configuration files, the directory **config/Manuscript_data** contain configuration files used to analyse data from the nine species in our [preprint](ADD LINK LATER).